 Food Distribution Center (FDC)

-Currently Serving approximately 100 families a month in the Montgomery, Dobbin, Daucas and surrounding counties.
+Currently Serving approximately 100 families a month in the Montgomery and Surrounding Counties.

 We provide non-perishable health oriented foods to our clients and people for the purpose of meeting emergency food needs as a part of building self-sufficiency and independence.
 The Food Distribution Center daily operations includes, but is not limited to, the following: